Governor Newsom Proclaims State of Emergency in El Dorado and Placer Counties Due to Mosquito Fire

 Our hearts are with the victims of the fires burning in our California communities.
 We are grateful to the many health care providers who are helping treat victims of the fires and the first responders assuring their safety.
-WHA has information and resources for our members who have been evacuated or impacted because of the Kincade Fire in Sonoma County or by the public safety power shutoff events.
+WHA has information and resources for our members who have been evacuated or impacted because of recent fires within our service area.

 Stay in contact with your broker or call WHA Group Sales at 888.499.3198 for questions about your monthly premium payments and continuing coverage.